 How do invertebrate and phytoplankton communities change from year to year?

-How does water year type affect community composition?

-How do invertebrate communities change post-restoration? (not assessed this year)

 Are there significant differences between channel habitat, managed wetlands (pre-restoration), and tidal wetlands (remnant and/or post-restoration)?

 What food is available for listed fish species throughout the year?